Lightly sweetened baked banana donuts are topped with a smooth dark chocolate glaze for a fabulous breakfast. (Jump to Recipe)

 For the Baked Banana Donuts:

-- Preheat the oven to 350 degrees F. Grease two 6-cup donut pans (or one, you'll just have to re-use it for the last couple donuts).
+- Preheat the oven to 350 degrees F. Grease two 6-cavity donut pans (or one, you'll just have to re-use it for the last couple donuts).
+I use a pastry brush to easily grease my donut pans with a bit of melted butter.

-- In a large bowl, whisk together mashed banana, brown sugar, egg, Greek yogurt, and vanilla until well-combined.
-Slowly pour in melted butter or coconut oil and whisk until fully combined.
+- In a large bowl, mash the banana and then whisk in melted butter, brown sugar, egg, Greek yogurt, and vanilla until well-combined.

-- In a separate medium bowl, whisk together dry ingredients - flour, cinnamon, nutmeg, salt, baking soda and baking powder.
+- In a separate medium bowl, whisk together dry ingredients – flour, baking soda, baking powder, cinnamon, nutmeg, salt.

 - Pour the dry ingredients into the wet, and stir to combine with a large spoon or spatula.
 Stir until the ingredients are just combined, with no big patches of flour.
 Do not over mix - if you do, the donuts will be tough, and no one wants that.